EC-Release/oci/k8s/README.md

         port: 17990
       # the vln setting only valid when agent mode "-mod" is either "client" or "gw:client"
       vln:
-        # The "enabled" keypair will be overridden by the "agtConfig" setting, if specified.
+        # The "enabled" key-value pair will be overridden by the "agtConfig" setting, if specified.
 E.g. "conf.vln=true"
         enabled: true
-        # the "remote" keypair indicates the vlan deployment strategy.
+        # the "remote" key-value pair indicates the vlan deployment strategy.
 When default to true,
         # the vlan setup will ignore the "ips" setting, and instead simulate only the "ports"-
         # setting via a series of service/pod remote to the client application.
 In the remote-
         # scenario, it is subject to the client app's configuration in its respective pod in order-